What Discipline, Selecting a Vehicle, Obtaining a Motorsport Australia License, Safety Gear, Short Circuit Vehicle Specifications

 In all events no driver shall participate in any event wearing unsuitable and inappropriate footwear for example no thongs, roman sandals or high-heeled shoes are allowed while competing in your vehicles.
 Clothing and footwear of flammable synthetic material, such as nylon, is not acceptable.

-More information can be found in current CAMS Manual of Motor Sport, or from your club secretary who should have a manual.
+More information can be found in current MA Manual of Motor Sport, or from your club secretary who should have a manual.